shanest/shanest.github.io/content/photos/index.md

     alt: "The back-side of the Triad, as seen from the Marble Creek cirque, nearing the Dorado Needle, in North Cascades National Park.
 The Kumquat couloir is on the far right side.
 04/14/24"
 ---

 I am a thoroughly amateur photographer with no special training or equipment, but do enjoy taking photographs, especially while on outdoor adventures.
 Here are a few random ones that have caught my eye over the years.
-This page/section is a work in progress, which may or may not become more organized over time.
+This page/section is a work in progress; photos will be added, and they may or may not become more organized over time.

 {% include "gallery.njk" %}